 There are reviews and exercises that help you retain what you learned and test your fluency levels.

 FluentU takes learning vocabulary to a new level!
 Instead of studying individual words in a lesson plan or on paper, you can see them used in real-life situations.
-This app features video clips from all over the web that come from movies, television, music videos and the news!

 Remember how we talked about using a study guide and tracking your learning?
 FluentU helps you with all of that while still giving you maximum flexibility in your learning.
 It keeps track of all the words you are learning and reminds you when it is time to review.

 It also lets you set your own goals and sorts videos by level and topic so you can easily learn the vocab you need the most.

 With FluentU, you will hear modern Russian as it is spoken today and hear words used correctly in sentences.
 Get familiar with Russian idioms, jokes, puns and casual conversation!